-Rearing of livestock is the traditional means for tribal to secure immediate or unforeseen expenditures.
-As reported above, 94% of the beneficiary families own small ruminants or livestock and rearing poultry birds for their livelihoods.
+Rearing of livestock is the traditional means for tribals to secure immediate or unforeseen expenditures.
+As reported above, 95% of the beneficiary families reported that they have own small ruminants or livestock and rearing it for their livelihoods.
 The programme has ensured livestock support system to these families to increase the production.
-From the study it is clearly came out that 94% of the beneficiary families have reported that there is an increase in their herd size.
+From the study it is clearly that 95% of the beneficiary families have reported that there is an increase in their herd size.
 The increase in size of the herd is mainly due to low mortality of the animals and availability of surplus cash income at the family level to purchase new animals.
 From the various programme interventions, the cash income has increased at the family level as reported earlier in this document and also due to effective livestock support system at the village level, through promotion of paravet volunteers which reduced the mortality.
-55% of the beneficiary families reported that this increase in the herd size is due to the programme activities.
-The following chart depict the information collected from the primary survey.
+63% of the beneficiary families admitted the above facts and reported that this increase in the herd size is due to the programme activities.
+The following charts depict the information collected from the primary survey.